Interference freedom: Auxiliary variables

-Since a set AV of auxiliary variables are used only in assignments to variables in AV, deleting all assignments to them doesn't change the program's correctness, and we have the inference rule AV elimination:
+Since a set AV of auxiliary variables is used only in assignments to variables in AV, deleting all assignments to them doesn't change the program's correctness, and we have the inference rule AV elimination:

 AV is an auxiliary variable set for S'.
 The variables in AV do not occur in P or Q. S is obtained from S' by deleting all assignments to the variables in AV.